Gerb11/AtmApi/README.md

 2) Type `localhost:8080/deposit` into the URL
 3) Under the Body header, select `raw` and choose `JSON` from the drop down
 4) Now enter what value you would like to deposit into the form below.
 Ie 50
-5) Under the authentication header, select type: `Basic Auth`
+5) Under the Authorization header, select type: `Basic Auth`
 6) Enter a username and password from the above list of available users
 7) Hit send.
 If you typed in an existing username and password, you'll get a success message, with a 200 status
    1) If authentication failed, the user / password was wrong or doesn't exist and you'll get a `401 Unauthorized`